IDinsight/danswer/CONTRIBUTING.md

 ## Get Started 🚀
-Danswer being a fully functional app, relies on some external pieces of software, specifically:
+HubGPTbeing a fully functional app, relies on some external pieces of software, specifically:
 - [Postgres](https://www.postgresql.org/) (Relational DB)
 - [Vespa](https://vespa.ai/) (Vector DB/Search Engine)

-This guide provides instructions to set up the Danswer specific services outside of Docker because it's easier for development purposes but also feel free to just use the containers and update with local changes by providing the `--build` flag.
+This guide provides instructions to set up the HubGPTspecific services outside of Docker because it's easier for development purposes but also feel free to just use the containers and update with local changes by providing the `--build` flag.